lex-node/governance/constitution/constitution.md

 4.27.
 The term "Exception Handling Addendum" refers to an addendum to this Constitution setting forth the agreement on the existence or non-existence of a MAEE and the actions to be taken, the agreements to be entered into, and the remedies to be sought in response thereto.
 An Exception Handling Proposal shall become an Exception Handling Addendum once the Council has signaled approval of the Proposal, represented by at least 50% of Stakeholders from the previous Council On-Chain Treasury account depositing an equivalent Governance Stake into the custodial trust.
 Each Exception Handling Addendum shall automatically and without further action of the Council or Foundation be deemed incorporated into and to form a part of this Constitution.

 4.28.
-Once the Foundation has executed on the Addendum and the MAEE is resolved, the Foundation shall return all funds in the custodial trust (including Governance Stakes) to a protocol-owned DAO account and reimburse duplicate Governance Stakes.
+Once the Foundation has executed on the Addendum and the MAEE is resolved, the Foundation shall return all funds in the custodial trust (including Governance Stakes) to a protocol-owned Pocket DAO account and reimburse duplicate Governance Stakes.
 If the Foundation neglects to return the funds within 14 days, any member of the Council may lodge a complaint against the Foundation to the Cayman Island Summary Court.
 The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of the Pocket Network.

 4.29.
 If the Council disputes the existence of a MAEE, or does not wish to accept all or any part of the Foundation's Exception Handling Proposal, then the Council may simply abstain from depositing a Governance Stake into the Foundation's custodial trust account.
-If after 14 days at least 50% of the Council has neglected to signal support of the Proposal, and the Foundation refuses to return the DAO's funds to the original account, any member of the Council may lodge a complaint against the Foundation to the Cayman Island Summary Court.
+If after 14 days at least 50% of the Council has neglected to signal support of the Proposal, and the Foundation refuses to return the Pocket DAO's funds to the original account, any member of the Council may lodge a complaint against the Foundation to the Cayman Island Summary Court.
 The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of the Pocket Network.